 From the Middle Ages to the present time

 In 1291, the Università Uomini Originari di Costacciaro acquired the Monte Cucco Park area as private property.
-For more than seven centuries, the land was passed down to the direct descendants of the families who held it.
+The land passed down to the direct descendants of the holding families for more than seven centuries.
 They established the fund by purchasing various lands from the local feudal lords.
 Fortunately, this land still exists and has helped to protect the mountain from unauthorized building in the 1950s and 1960s.

 The Monte Cucco cave

-The eponymous cave is one of the things to see in the Monte Cucco Park.
+One of the things to see in the Monte Cucco Park is the eponymous cave.
 It is one of Italy’s largest caverns.
 In fact, it is 35 kilometers long and approximately one kilometer deep.
-The cave has four entrances, one of which may be easily seen from the valley below.
+There are four entrances to the cave, one of which is easily visible from the valley below.
 For centuries, the locals have known about this cave.

-The Monte Cucco cave was produced by karst phenomena that terminated approximately 300,000 years ago.
+Karst phenomena terminated approximately 300,000 years ago, producing the Monte Cucco cave.
 Since then, nothing has changed.
 The first official explorer was Ludovico Santacroce, a soldier from Fabriano.
 When he descended inside the cave in 1551, he carved his name and the date on one of the walls.
 However, another engraving shows that he was not the first explorer.

 Another engraving, dated 1499, tells us that an unidentified pioneer ventured into the earth’s bowels.
 Between 1883 and 1892, the first serious scientific expeditions took place.
 Since 2009, fitted pathways allow access to ordinary visitors.